Scottish independence: Unionism

 The Conservative Party, Labour Party and Liberal Democrats, which all have seats in the Scottish Parliament, are in favour of unionism.
 In 2012 they established the cross-party Better Together campaign.
 Other parties that oppose Scottish independence include the UK Independence Party (UKIP), All for Unity, Reform UK, Abolish the Scottish Parliament, the British National Party (BNP), Britain First, (Note: De-registered by the Electoral Commission in February 2017) the Scottish Unionist Party (SUP), and the Ulster unionist parties.

-The campaign called "Scotland in Union" emerged after the 2014 independence referendum.
-It has encouraged a positive outlook on unionism, tactical voting in elections and promoted the Union more generally.'Scotland in Union' has been subject to criticism after records of its donor base were leaked, including many of the UK's wealthy elite, with major landowners, Lords, aristocrats and CEOs of companies all listed.
-Scotland in Union claims to be a “grassroots” campaign.
-In late 2017, a new group called "Unity UK" was formed.
-Its supporters said that Unionists needed to be more supportive of Brexit and were critical of Scotland in Union's "agnostic" stance on the issue.
+Scotland in Union is a campaign group established in 2015 following the independence referendum.
+It has encouraged tactical voting in elections and a positive outlook on unionism.
+In late 2017, a new campaign group called UK Unity separated from Scotland in Union.
+The new organisation supported Brexit and was critical of Scotland in Union's "agnostic" stance on the issue.

 Many leaders of foreign nations expressed support for Unionism during the 2014 independence referendum.
-Barack Obama expressed his support for a "strong, robust and united" UK.
-Then-Swedish Foreign Minister and former prime minister Carl Bildt opposed the "Balkanisation" of the British Isles.
+Barack Obama expressed his support for a "strong, robust and united" UK, and the Swedish foreign minister and former prime minister Carl Bildt opposed what he called the "Balkanisation of the British Isles".

 The Orange Order, a Protestant brotherhood with thousands of members in Scotland, campaigned against Scottish independence, and formed a campaign group called British Together.
 In September 2014, it held a march of at least 15,000 Orangemen, loyalist bands and supporters from Scotland and across the UK; described as the biggest pro-Union demonstration of the campaign.

-Third option
+Foreign interference in the independence debate

+Russia

+On 21 July 2020, the Intelligence and Security Committee of Parliament published a report documenting Russian interference in British politics, which referred to "credible open source commentary" regarding Russian influence operations in relation to the 2014 referendum.
+During the 2014 referendum, Russian election observers cast doubt on the result by claiming that ballots had been improperly handled and that the referendum count took place in rooms that were too big.
+Russia Today alleged that the referendum had been rigged and expressed disbelief at "North Korean" levels of turnout.
+The Russian-backed Donetsk People's Republic, a separatist enclave in eastern Ukraine, also issued a statement claiming that the results had been falsified.
+Russian online activists further attempted to cast doubt on the result by spreading fake videos and amplifying allegations that ballots were interfered with.